G8 Education Update on Child Safety and Protection

 Additional actions G8 Education is taking

-G8 Education is committed to continuous improvement in its policies and processes as well as improving its practices, and will be taking the following actions:
+G8 Education is committed to continuous improvement and is taking the following actions:

 Media Statement

-G8 Education’s Media Statements can be found here, here and here.
+G8 Education’s Media Statements can be found here.

 ASX Announcement